dcendents/android-maven-gradle-plugin/README.md

 Usage
 ====================

-To use the android-maven-plugin, just apply the plugin in your android-library project.
+To use the android-maven-gradle-plugin, just apply the plugin in your android-library project.
 Also add the plugin classpath dependency to the buildScript.

 ```Groovy